-These programs allow us to image on the screen the time distribution of earthquakes from a file for catalog preparation.
-As in mode "Simulation of Block Dynamics" of program EARTH (EARTH-3) the moments of earthquakes are pictured by vertical lines of the lengths proportional to the magnitudes.
-Programs DISTR and DISTR-3 are the simple tools for visualizing data saved in ".dpt" (or ".dp3") files.
+This program allows us to image on the screen the time distribution of earthquakes from a file for catalog preparation.
+As in mode "Simulation of Block Dynamics" of program EARTH, the moments of earthquakes are pictured by vertical lines of the lengths proportional to the magnitudes.
+Program DISTR is the simple tool for visualizing data saved in ".dpt" files.
 The main menu contains five items: